nishiviu/code-guide-/ServiceNow-.md

 ## Client Scripting

+*With the exception of onCellEdit Client Scripts, UI policies and Client Scripts apply to forms only.
+If you create UI policies or Client Scripts for fields on a form, you must use another method to ensure that data in those fields is similarly controlled in a list.
+You can:*

+* Disable list editing for the table.
+* Create appropriate business rules or access controls for list editing.
+* Create data policies.
+* Create a separate onCellEdit Client Script.

 * 3.1. **Use Client Scripts to Validate Data**: An excellent use for Client Scripts is validating input from the user.
 Validation improves the user experience because the user finds out if there are data issues before submitting the information.
+* 3.2. **Set Client Script Order**
+* 3.3. **Use UI Policies Instead of Client Scripts to Set Field Attributes**